kartik-v/yii2-grid/README.md

 Refer [detailed documentation](http://demos.krajee.com/grid) and/or a [complete demo](http://demos.krajee.com/grid-demo).

 ## Latest Release
 The latest version of the module is v1.5.0 released on 04-Jul-2014.
+With this release, the GridView now offers you to add customized header and footer rows above/below the default header.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md) for details.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the